mittinatten/freesasa/doc/doxy_main.md

     $ freesasa --residue-file=3wbm.seq --residue-type-file=3wbm.res --B-value-file=3wbm.b 3wbm.pdb

+@subsection RSA Relative SASA values

+The CLI can also produce output similar to the RSA format from NACCESS using the options `--rsa` and `--rsa-file`.
+At the moment this will only give consistent results for the default configuration.
+This format includes both absolute SASA values and relative ones compared to a precalculated reference max value.
+The only significant difference between FreeSASA's RSA output and that of NACCESS (except differences in areas due to different atomic radii), is that FreeSASA will print the value "N/A" and NACCESS "-99.9" when no reference value is available, for example for nucleic acids.

+The reference SASA values for residue X are calculated from Ala-X-Ala peptides in a stretched out configuration.
+The reference configurations are supplied for reference in the directory `rsa`.
+Since these are not always the most exposed possible configuration, and because bond lengths and bond angles might vary, the relative SASA values will sometimes be larger than 100 %.

 @section CLI-select Selecting groups of atoms

 The option `--select` can be used to define groups of atoms whose